-The IBM Power System S922 (9009-22G), and IBM Power System S924 (9009-42G) servers which use the latest IBM POWER9™ processor-based technology and support the IBM AIX®, IBM i, and Linux operating systems are now supported.
+The IBM Power S922 (9009-22G), and IBM Power S924 (9009-42G) servers, which use the latest IBM POWER9™ processor-based technology and support the IBM AIX®, IBM i, and Linux operating systems (OSs), are now supported.

-The previous Scale-out models: IBM Power System S922 (9009-22A), and IBM Power System S924 (9009-42A) servers cannot be added to an Enterprise Pool.
+The previous scale-out models of Power S922 (9009-22A), and Power S924 (9009-42A) servers cannot be added to an enterprise pool.

-The goal of this paper is to provide an overview of the environment and guidance for planning a deployment.
-The paper also covers how to configure PEP 2.0.
-There are also chapters on migrating from PEP 1.0 to PEP 2.0 and various use cases.
+The goal of this book is to provide an overview of the solution’s environment and guidance for planning a deployment of it.
+The book also covers how to configure IBM Power Systems Private Cloud with Shared Utility Capacity.
+There are also chapters about migrating from PEP 1.0 to PEP 2.0 and various use cases.

 Chapter 1.
 Overview

 Chapter 2.
 Planning

 Chapter 3.
 Configuration and management